-Fiverr is a freelance marketplace and platform that allows clients to find contractors for many types of online services.
-We compiled user reviews from around the web to determine what Fiverr customers think about the company.
-We also compared the most common pricing options for small business owners.
+Fiverr is a freelance marketplace platform that allows clients to find contractors for many types of services.
+It allows businesses to hire freelancers from different fields of expertise such as graphics and design, digital marketing, content creation, digital animation, and more.
+We compiled Fiverr user reviews from around the web and determined that they generally have positive ratings.
+We also compared the most popular pricing options available.

 Summary of User Reviews

-According to positive reviews online, Fiverr has an easy-to-use interface.
-It has search tools that help users filter the results they get based on the qualifications they are looking for.
-It also allows users to check the ratings and feedback of every service provider which helps them choose who they will order a gig from (gigs are work orders you can get, like logos, blog posts, explainer videos, landing pages, etc.).
-Some clients even found expert professionals on the site.
+Users who gave Fiverr a positive review said that they like its easy-to-use interface.
+It has search tools that help businesses filter the results they get based on the qualifications they are looking for.
+They also like that they can check the ratings and feedback of every service provider which helps them choose who they will order a gig from (gigs are work orders).

-According to negative reviews, Fiverr has issues with scams on both ends of the deal.
-Some clients don’t get the product they ordered, and some freelancers don’t get paid.
-Fiverr has a security policy, but there are times when it is not able to fully-protect users from instances like these.
-Their customer service is also a cause for a lot of complaints.
-Some clients reported receiving substandard work from the contractors.
+Users who gave Fiverr a negative review said that it has issues with scams on both ends of the deal.
+Some clients don’t get the job they ordered, and some freelancers don’t get paid.
+They said that while Fiverr has security policies, there are times when it is not able to fully-protect users from instances like these.
+Users also said that customer support needs improvement.

 Most Helpful Positive User Review